 Place the cuttings approximately 6 inches apart.
 Insert them one-half their length into the soil.
 Mulch with 2 to 3 inches of pine straw, leaf mold or pine bark to conserve moisture.
 Keep them moist with regular misting.

 The young rooted plants can be transplanted to their permanent location during the fall and winter.

 Several diseases occur on crape myrtle including powdery mildew, Cercospora leaf spot, root rot and sooty mold.
 Powdery mildew is the most widespread and serious disease in Georgia.
 Powdery mildew typically develops in late spring and fall and is associated with warm day and cool night temperatures and high humidity.
 Leaves, young shoots and flowers are heavily coated with a powdery, white mold that can distort new growth.
-Infected flower buds may not open, and severely infected leaves and bud 000B s often dro 5FEE p early.
+Infected flower buds may not open, and severely infecte 001B d leaves and buds often dro 5FEE p early.